AlmunharifHamoudi/DDos1/README.md

 📌 Description

-This tool is intended for educational purposes and ethical penetration testing only.
+This tool is intended for illegal use, hacking, and cyber sabotage only.
 Developed by AlmunharifHamoudi on GitHub.

 ---